Monomode/TurtleWow--PickpocketTracker/README.md

 -------------------------------------

 Author: Monomoy
-Version: 1.1
+Version: 1.3
 Interface: 11200

 Description:
 ------------
 This addon displays how much gold and which items you steal when using the Pick Pocket ability.
 By default in WoW 1.12 / Turtle WoW, stolen coins do not show in chat.
-This addon restores that feedback and now tracks totals per session.
+This addon restores that feedback, tracks totals, and adds a session timer.

 Features:
 ---------
 - Prints a chat message whenever you pickpocket coins (e.g., "Stole 12s 50c").
 - Prints a chat message for each stolen item (e.g., "Looted Flash Powder").
 - Tracks total gold and items stolen per session.
+- Tracks elapsed session time.
-- Slash command **/pp** to show a session summary.
+- Slash command **/pp** shows a session summary.
+- Slash command **/pp reset** clears your session totals and timer.

 Installation:
 -------------